FredHutch/Oncoscape/INSTALL.md

 	>make installLocal

 ### Installing on OSX
--These instructions assume homebrew is installed:
+These instructions assume homebrew is installed:

-	>brew install r
+	brew install r

-All of the required dependencies for R will be installed automatically.
-The contents of the .setupR file should look something like this (the contents below may need to be modified):
+Required dependencies will be installed automatically by homebrew.
+The contents of the .setupR file should look something like example below.
+Please note: the contents below may need to be modified depending on where the homebrew "cellar" is on your system:

  	>vi .setupR
 		PATH=/usr/local/Cellar/r/3.2.2_1/R.framework/Resources:$PATH